Myanmar Fast Facts

 November 7, 2010 - Myanmar holds its first elections in 20 years.
 The Union Solidarity and Development Party backed by the military, claims victory with 80% of the votes.

-November 13, 2010 - Opposition leader Aung San Suu Kyi is released from house arrest.
+November 13, 2010 - Opposition leader Suu Kyi is released from house arrest.

 January 30, 2011 - Suu Kyi's National League for Democracy launches its first official website.